-My addiction to chocolate started with Bosco, when I was very young, seemingly innocent at first.
-The canister of M&M’s on the kitchen counter enabled my desire more.
+My love of chocolate started with Bosco, when I was very young, seemingly innocent at first.
+The canister of M&M’s on the kitchen counter enabled my desire.
 Chocolate is the very essence of my being.
 Now, I try to limit my indulgence to small spurts of fair trade chocolate.

-After breast cancer, a friend suggested yoga would be an ideal way to get my body back into shape after breast reconstruction.
+After breast cancer, a friend suggested I take up yoga to get my body back into shape after breast reconstruction.
 I was reluctant at first.
 Flexibility was not one of my strengths but I soon fell in love with the practice.
-Yoga brings me discipline and balance.
+Yoga brings discipline and balance into my life.
 I strengthen my mind and my body at the same time.
 Namaste!

 As a feature guest speaker, I enjoy sharing my family’s hereditary breast and ovarian cancer journey, educating people about BRCA genetic testing and the connection to our health and sustainable living.
 I have been a volunteer ambassador with American Cancer Society and team captain for Relay for Life.